intel/tcf/doc/glossary.rst

      and results of testcases.
 When specified, it will be prefixed to testcase output to clarify when it was generated.

+   NUT

+     Network Under Test or test network, to which :term:`test target`\s are connected.
+Usually isolated from the test infrastructure itself.

+   POS

+     Provisioning OS; operating system running on the :term:`test target` that is used to provision the target's drive.

    test case

      A test case is a flow to evaluate a single requirement, feature